 - Leaders now plan in advance, thinking of the school’s long term goals, priorities and budget to ensure we have the financial capacity to deliver on things such as training for staff and curriculum improvements.
 We have been training our middle leaders to become ‘experts’ in their subject and support other staff within school.
 We know what we are good at and what we need to improve to make our provision even better and this is robustly linked to our School Development Plan and staff targets.
-In our most recent Local Authority review they noted that ‘Leaders and governors understand what they need to do to improve further.
-They have open and honest discussions to identify expectations and to develop distributed leadership.
-This was identified as a recommendation during the 15.11.2018 peer review.
-It has been addressed.’
+In our most recent Local Authority review (November 2019) they noted that ‘Leaders and Governors understand what they need to do to improve further.
+They have open and honest discussions to identify expectations and to develop distributed leadership'.
+This was identified as a recommendation during the 15.11.2018 review and has been addressed.

 - We have a dedicated staffing team which includes new members, including myself, since the Ofsted report last January.
 The staff who have remained at Woodlands are ambitious to move away from the label of being ‘Requires Improvement (RI)’ and have taken on the challenge of 'Really Improving!'
 New staff have joined our school aware of the exciting challenge ahead of us and have risen to that challenge.